-- 5.1.
-The applicant CB shall specify the scope of accreditation, based on the following aspects: - 5.1.1.
-The Tourism activity to which certification is granted: - 5.1.1.1.
-Hotels/Accommodations - 5.1.1.2.
-Tour Operators - 5.1.2.
+- 5.1.2.
 The Reference Standard against which the certification will be granted: - 5.1.2.1.
 The GSTC Criteria (alternative A).
-In this case, all the GSTC Criteria are requirements and therefore mandatory for compliance; - 5.1.2.2.
-GSTC Recognized Standard (alternative B).
-In this case, all the requirements in the standard that allow for its recognition by GSTC are requirements and therefore mandatory for compliance; - 5.1.2.3.
+In this case, all the GSTC Criteria are requirements and therefore mandatory for compliance. - 5.1.2.2.
+GSTC-Recognized Standard (alternative B).
+In this case, all the requirements in the standard that allow for its recognition by GSTC are requirements and therefore mandatory for compliance. - 5.1.2.3.
 A CB can be accredited for Alternative A, Alternative B or both alternatives.
-In the case of Alternative B, a CB can be accredited for more than one GSTC Recognized Standard.
+In the case of Alternative B, a CB can be accredited for more than one GSTC-Recognized Standard. - 5.1.2.3.1.
+The GSTC-Recognized status shall be granted following the GSTC-Recognized Manual. - 5.1.2.3.2.
+A CB can be accredited for one or more than one GSTC-Recognized

-- 5.1.2.3.1.
-The GSTC Recognized status shall be granted following the GSTC Recognized Manual. - 5.1.2.3.2.
-A CB can be accredited for one or more than one GSTC Recognized Standard upon scope extension request to the GSTC Endorsed Accreditation Body, according to its rules. - 5.1.2.3.3.
-The CB shall follow the GSTC Checklist: Certification Scheme -Certification Body Framework when applying for the scope extension to provide auditing and certification services against a GSTC Recognized Standard owned by a certification scheme.
+Standard upon scope extension request to the GSTC Endorsed Accreditation Body, according to its rules.

+5.1.2.3.3.
+The CB shall follow the GSTC Checklist: Certification Scheme - Certification Body Framework when applying for the scope extension to provide auditing and certification services against GSTC-Recognized Standard owned by a Certification Scheme.